 - Teams shall have one member in each category (Open, Women’s, Single Speed/Fixed Gear, Fat Tire, Skinny Tire) in order to be eligible for scoring.
 Teams shall be scored by the top finisher in each category at either distance using cross country scoring (1 point for 1st place, 2 for 2nd, etc. – lowest total score wins).
 In the event of a tie, the team with more scoring members in the 100 mile race will be declared the winner.

 - Bicycles must be equipped with two (front and rear) fully-functional hand operated brakes.
 Coaster style brakes do not satisfy this requirement.
 “Fixed-Gear” bikes are exempt from this requirement.

 - While operating their bicycle, participants must wear a securely fastened helmet that meets the U.S. Consumer Product Safety Commission (CPSC) standard for bicycle helmet.

-- All participants must have at least one clear front headlight and one red taillight for the duration of the event.
+- All participants HIGHLY encouraged to have at least one clear front headlight and one red taillight for the duration of the event.
 All participants should have something reflective on their body, in case they are off the bike (e.g. vest, arm, leg bands).
 When in doubt, more is better.